 It's a Class 4 Felony when the forged document consists of only one Universal Price Code Label.
 Class 4 felonies are punishable between 1-3 years in prison, periodic imprisonment of up to 18 months, probation or conditional discharge of up to 30 months, a fine of up to $25,000, and/or restitution.

 It's a Class A Misdemeanor when it involves forgery of an academic degree or coin which is punishable by less than 1 year in prison, probation, conditional discharge of up to 2 years, a fine of up to $2,500, and/or restitution However, if the degree explicitly states "for novelty purposes only," then no crime has occurred and no punishment will be levied.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Illinois Forgery Laws: Related Resources

 Chances are most people have signed in place of another person at some point in their lives -- whether it be for a spouse or an ailing parent under a power of attorney.
 However, what makes the act forgery in Illinois is the intent, something that a prosecutor has the burden to prove.
-If you've been accused of forgery, an expert criminal defense attorney can make all the difference in your case.
-Get in touch with one today for a free preliminary evaluation of your case.
+If you've been accused of forgery, an expert Illinois criminal defense attorney can make all the difference in your case.

 Contact a qualified attorney.